luanpotter/shattered-wilds/docs/classes.md

 There are a total of 30 classes available in Shattered Wilds, but this large number is just all combinations of a few different archetypes, so it is easier to break it down by type than providing a complete list upfront.

 Each class provides a number of Feats that become available on each level.
-When you level up, you can pick two perk from any of the previous levels, or you can pick a Generic Feat (available to all classes).
-There is no multi-classing rules, as the classes already represented broken down combinations of different archetypes.
-Each class maps directly to one of the 9 attribute, and at level 1 you will automatically get a +1 to that attribute as the Class Feat Bonus (shared by all classes) plus a unique feat to that class.
+When you level up, you can pick any two feats from your class or Generic Feats (available to all classes) from your level or any previous level.
+There is no multi-classing rules, as the classes already represented broken-down combinations of different archetypes.
+Each class maps directly to one of the 9 attribute, and at level 1, you will automatically get a +1 bonus to that attribute as one of the Class Feat Bonus (shared by all classes) plus a unique feat to that class.
 Starting at level 2, you can start to make choices amongst the available feats (including the Generic Feats).
 TODO: revisit this 2-feat-per-level system

 The first major decision is whether you will be a **Warrior**, a **Caster**, or a **Mystic**.
 These basically map to the primary Realm that is embodied by the character (Body, Mind, and Soul, respectively).